xyzstudent/labeled_darpa_optc/README.md

 # **Datapreprocessing**

+This text is a quote from the master thesis :

-For this thesis only the ecar dataset was used, and of the ecar dataset only a subset of the data was used, this is due to the sheer size of the dataset.
+"For this thesis only the ecar dataset was used, and of the ecar dataset only a subset of the data was used, this is due to the sheer size of the dataset.
 The subdata that was chosen based on the initial compromise of host based on the red teams day one and two activities.
 The host of the initial compromise of those days